NUTRITION AND YOU.COM Fruits Vegetables Seafood Nutrition & Wellness Articles Sitemap Blog

 apple fruit

-Apples are obtained from a medium-sized tree belonging to the Rosaceae family.
-The wild apple tree is thought to have originated in the mineral-rich mountain ranges of Kazakhstan.
-Today, its cultivation is fostered in many parts of the world, including the US, as a major commercial crop.
+Apples come from a medium-sized tree belonging to the Rosaceae family.
+The wild ancestor of modern apples is believed to have originated in the mountainous regions of Kazakhstan, known for their mineral-rich soil.
+Today, apples are widely cultivated across the globe, especially in the United States, as a major commercial fruit crop.

-Apple fruit is oval or pear in shape.
-Its outer peel comes in different hues and colors depending on the cultivar type.
-Internally, its crispy, juicy pulp is off-white to cream and features a mix of mildly sweet and tart flavor.
-Its seeds are bitter in taste, and therefore, inedible.
+The apple fruit is typically oval or pear-shaped, with a colorful outer peel that varies in hue depending on the cultivar.
+Inside, the flesh is crisp, juicy, and off-white to cream in color, offering a pleasant balance of sweet and tart flavors.
+Its seeds are distinctly bitter and considered inedible.

 differences-dessert-apple-vs-cooking-apple-infographic

-2. Apples are low in calories; 100 g of fresh fruit slices provide just 50 calories.
-They, however, contain no saturated fats or cholesterol.
-Nonetheless, the fruit is rich in dietary fiber, which helps prevent the absorption of dietary LDL or bad cholesterol in the gut.
-The fiber also saves the colon mucous membrane from exposure to toxic substances by binding to cancer-causing chemicals inside the colon.
+2. Low in calories yet nutritionally dense, 100 g of fresh apple slices provide only 50 calories.
+Apples contain no saturated fat or cholesterol and are rich in dietary fiber, which helps reduce LDL (bad) cholesterol absorption in the gut.
+The fiber also protects the colon’s mucous membrane by binding to and eliminating cancer-causing toxins.

-3. Apples are rich in antioxidant phytonutrients flavonoids and polyphenolics.
-The total measured antioxidant strength (ORAC value) of 100 g apple fruit is 5900 TE.
-Some of the important flavonoids in apples are quercetin, epicatechin, and procyanidin B2.
+3. Apples are rich in antioxidant phytonutrients like flavonoids and polyphenols.
+The total antioxidant strength or ORAC value of 100 g of apple fruit is an impressive 5900 TE.
+Key flavonoids found in apples include quercetin, epicatechin, and procyanidin B2, all of which contribute to cellular protection.

-6. Further, apple fruit is an ideal source of B-complex vitamins such as riboflavin, thiamin, and pyridoxine (vitamin B-6).
-Together, these vitamins help as co-factors for enzymes in metabolism as well as in various synthetic functions inside the human body.
+6. Apples are also an excellent source of B-complex vitamins such as riboflavin, thiamin, and pyridoxine (vitamin B6).
+These vitamins function as vital coenzymes in energy metabolism and support various synthetic processes within the human body.

 apple nutrition facts per 100 grams

-Keep fresh apples at room temperature for a few days and in the refrigerator for up to two to three weeks.
-Wash them in clean, running cold water before use.
+Store fresh apples at room temperature for a few days or refrigerate them to keep fresh for two to three weeks.
+Always wash apples thoroughly under clean, running cold water before consumption to remove any surface residues or impurities.

 Preparation and Serving Tips